 What to do with East Bay kids this special memorable summer?
 Some of our usual favorites aren’t on the books just yet so we’ll be adding more to your bucket list as the summer continues.
-Grab your sunscreen and a protective face mask and let’s have some fun!
-Thanks to Piedmont Recreation Department for sponsoring this year’s guide to an epic summer.
+Grab your sunscreen and a protective face mask (sometimes) and let’s have some fun!
+We hope you have an epic summer.

 - Gather sea glass at Point Molate.
 You can make wind chimes with your haul.